 Chances of acceptance

 While the acceptance rate of Harvard University is low, your chances are determined by you.
 If you have a weak academic profile, the committee might not look at your application.
-However, if your test scores and grades are strong, and you participate in extracurricular activities, you’ll increase your chances of success.
+However, if your test scores and grades are strong and you participate in extracurricular activities, you’ll increase your chances of success.

 This section will help you understand how much it costs to get into Harvard.
 You should keep in mind that the cost of any college is determined by government aid, financial profile, and several other factors.
-The costs that we are going to cover here are for a single year:
+The expenses that we are going to cover here are for a single year:

 - Housing: $11364